 A good rule of thumb for borrowing smart is to never borrow more than you expect to earn in your first year after graduation.
 That helps you keep borrowing costs down to a level you can likely manage and be financially successful.

 When you do borrow, maximize Federal loans first.
 Once you maximize those, you can look at private loans.
 Look for private loan options that offer flexible repayment term and interest rate discount opportunities.
-Citizens Bank has these features and can give you funding for all four years of college if needed.

 3. Working Through College Is A Good Thing